Scene at a reception in Toronto.

 Why have I never heard of it before?

 It’s relatively new.
 It is Canadian.
 And it is difficult to explain what it is.
-My teacher Ann Tutt likes to quote the Buddha ‘the Tao that can be named is not the Tao”.
+My teacher Ann Tutt likes to use this quote, ‘the Tao that can be named is not the Tao”.
 How can you talk about something that can’t be named?
 I’m going to try because I know how much this work has helped me and I think it can help you.
 But please know, that the words will never be able to fully describe it.

 So, what is it?